 - Privacy Impact Assessments (PIAs) can help organisations identify the most effective way to comply with their data protection obligations and meet individuals’ expectations of privacy.

 - Employers will be required to carry out PIAs if their proposed activities are likely to result in a high risk to the rights and freedoms of individuals.

-NewmanHR can help you by providing policies, procedures and data protection privacy impact assessments and provide guidance on record retention policies and how to handle subject access requests.
-We will generally put you on the road to becoming GDPR compliant for more information……
+We can help by providing policies, procedures and data protection privacy impact assessments and provide guidance on record retention policies and how to handle subject access requests we will generally put you on the road to becoming GDPR compliant for more information……

 GDPR will evolve as a result of case law we will keep you updated with the latest developments